 Well now we are talking about cheese, let’s take a quick look at 2 very popular cheese dishes!
 Raclette and fondue.
 Have you ever had one of them?
 Perhaps both?
 What’s your favorite?
 I couldn’t possibly choose between the two, I adore them so much!

 Did you know that raclette is not only the name of this dish?
-It is also the exact name of the cheese that is used for this meal!
+It is also the exact name of the cheese used for this meal!
 Raclette is a semi hard cow’s milk cheese.
 You can buy this cheese in thick slices that you have to bake separately in little pans on a hot raclette set.
 No need to take the crusts off!
 Once the raclette cheese has melted nicely, then pour it on top of cooked potatoes and season with a sprinkle of freshly ground black pepper.So basically raclette consists of cheese and potatoes.
-It traditionally comes with a charcuterie platter and a mixture of pickled gherkins, silver skin onions and other pickled vegetables on the side.
+You traditionally serve it with a charcuterie platter and a mixture of pickled gherkins, silver skin onions and other pickled vegetables on the side.
 Perfect wine pairing for this cheese feast?
 An ice cold crisp dry Savoie white wine or a Swiss Fendant wine!

 This lovely Savoie cheese fondue is one of the most popular recipes in Savoie cuisine.
 You eat this melted cheese with diced bread you dip in it suing a metal fondue skewer.
-Interested in making your own classic fondue savoyarde consists of a mixture of several cheeses: comté, Beaufort and Savoie Emmental.
-Sometimes gruyere is also added.Nowadays ready made cheese mixes are sold in supermarkets.
-All you have to do is add the cheese to a large saucepan together with a little white wine and a pinch of pepper and let the cheese melt slowly over medium heat.
+Interested in making your own classic fondue savoyarde?
+Use a mixture of these 3 cheeses: comté, Beaufort and Savoie Emmental.
+You can also add gruyere cheese.Nowadays you can find ready made cheese mixes in a lot of supermarkets.
+All you have to do is add the cheese to a large saucepan together with a little drop of white wine and a pinch of pepper and let the cheese melt slowly over medium heat.
 Once the cheese has melted, then pour it into a hot fondue bowl and put a flame underneath it.
 You can melt the cheese straight in the fondue bowl but I find that it goes much faster if you use a saucepan first.

 - 1 ⅔ lbs grated cheese (750 g), comté, emmental and beaufort